elfhosted/elfhosted.com/docs/app/rutorrent.md

 If you're using Private Internet Access, or ProtonVPN, then your inbound port will be automatically configured for you.

 If you're using a different VPN provider, you may need to manually configure a port assigned to you by your VPN provider.
-In this case, use [FileBrowser][filebrowser] to create `/config/rtorrent/forwarded-port-override`, populated with the port number you'd like rtorrent to listen on.
+In this case, use [FileBrowser][filebrowser] to create `/config/rutorrent/forwarded-port-override`, populated with the port number you'd like rtorrent to listen on.

+For example, for port 40000, you'd ensure that this file contained only the string `40000`.

 Restart rutorrent using [ElfBot][elfbot], and the port will be fixed at the one you specified.